MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/How-to--Enable-Web-Services-for-ADCS.md

 caps.latest.revision: 14
 manager: edupont
 ---
-# How to: Enable Web Services for ADCS
+# Enabling Web Services for ADCS
 To use Automated Data Capture System, you must enable the ADCS web service.

 ### To enable and publish the ADCS web service